sedeen-piip-plugins/CreateStainVectorProfile/README.md

 Pending.

 ## Authors
-Create Stain Vector Profile was developed by **Michael Schumaker** and **Azadeh Yazanpanah**, Anne Martel's lab at Sunnybrook Research Institute (SRI), University of Toronto and was partially funded by an NIH grant.
+Create Stain Vector Profile was developed by **Michael Schumaker** and **Azadeh Yazanpanah**, Anne Martel's lab at Sunnybrook Research Institute (SRI), University of Toronto and was partially funded by [NIH grant](https://itcr.cancer.gov/funding-opportunities/pathology-image-informatics-platform-visualization-analysis-and-management).

 ## Copyright & License